 Step 1.
 Grind the pistachio nuts finely in a processor (or by hand with a knife).

-Brew the coffee and let cool.
+Brew the coffee and let it cool.

 Step 2.
 Use electric beaters to whisk the egg yolks, sugar and pistachio creme together for around 3 minutes until thick and creamy.